epochpic/epochpic.github.io/content/documentation/code_details/Using_delta_f.md

 are not modified in this delta-f approach.

-The component of the currents associated with the background $f_0$ may be in principle be calculated analytically, but the delta-f implementation in EPOCH assumes (but does not check) that the total background current is zero.
+The component of the currents associated with the background $f_0$ may in principle be calculated analytically, but the delta-f implementation in EPOCH assumes (but does not check) that the total background current is zero.